picocms/Pico/README.md

 By contributing to Pico, you accept and agree to the *Developer Certificate of Origin* for your present and future contributions submitted to Pico.
 Please refer to the ["Developer Certificate of Origin" section in our `CONTRIBUTING.md`][ContributionGuidelinesDCO].

+You don't have time to contribute code to Pico, but still want to "stand a coffee" for the ones who do?
+You can contribute monetary to Pico using [Bountysource][], a crowd funding website that focuses on individual issues and feature requests.
+Just refer to the "Bounties and Fundraisers" section below for more info.

 Bounties and Fundraisers
 ------------------------